 Each year our school takes part in the Wirral Schools Book Awards.
 Secondary schools across the Wirral have the chance to nominate titles for the awards.
 Our book group then shadows the awards, reading the shortlist of books as well as attending two author days with shortlisted authors.
 The books shortlisted this year are pictured below.
 If you would like to be involved in the book group or review a book on the shortlist speak to Mrs McDonald.
 Click here to learn more about the 2021/22 shortlist.

 As part of Upton Hall School's Ada Lovelace scheme, the library hosts an Ada Lovelace discussion group each half term.
 Students in Key Stage 4 & 5 are invited to discuss key current issues and journals in their areas of study.

-If you would like to be a library assistant download and complete the application form below in related documents and return it to Miss Pearson in the library.
+If you would like to be a library assistant download and complete the application form below in related documents and return it to Mrs McDonald in the library.

 The recommended reads lists are tailored for each year group to introduce students to books to read for pleasure.
 Lists include addictive reads, featured books, quick reads, future classics and classics.
 Click here to see the recommended reads lists.